-While it basically serves a similar purpose to a conventional boutique, creating an online boutique is much cheaper and more manageable as well.
+While it basically serves a similar purpose to a conventional boutique, creating an online boutique or online store is much cheaper and more manageable as well.

 1. Find your niche